gargakshit/gargakshit/README.md

 - ⚡ Fun fact **I love TypeScript, Dart and cats 😻**

-- 🎧 I like **1057 songs accross 91 albums**.
+- 🎧 I like **1061 songs accross 91 albums**.
 I have **158 playlists of awesome music.**

 Quote of the hour:

-A programming language is low level when its programs require attention to the irrelevant.
+Fools ignore complexity.
+Pragmatists suffer it.
+Some can avoid it.
+Geniuses remove it.

 ~ Alan Perlis